awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 In the next step, you configure `example.com` for website hosting\.

-## Step 3: Configure your root Domain bucket for website hosting<a name="root-domain-walkthrough-configure-bucket-aswebsite"></a>
+## Step 3: Configure your root domain bucket for website hosting<a name="root-domain-walkthrough-configure-bucket-aswebsite"></a>

 In this step, you configure your root domain bucket \(`example.com`\) as a website\.
 This bucket will contain your website content\.
 When you configure a bucket for website hosting, you can access the website using the [Website endpoints](WebsiteEndpoints.md)\.